 Our Top Solo India Travel Tips

-Travelling India as an independent explorer might seem daunting at first, but here are some solo travel tips to help you stay safe and get the most out of your trip.
+Travelling in India as an independent explorer might seem daunting at first, but here are some solo travel tips to help you stay safe and get the most out of your trip.

-Tip 2: Watch your belongings
+Tip 2: Stay aware of your belongings

-Tip 3: Drink bottled or treated water
+Tip 3: Drink bottled or purified water

-Tip 4: Tour with a guide
+Tip 4: Travel with a local guide

 As a solo traveller, where you choose to travel should never be limited.
 India has so much to offer solo travellers of any age, but we’ve hand-picked a few destinations that are ideal for first-time visitors.
 All of these destinations have been specially selected for our solo India tours too.